mixcore/mix.core/src/instructions/developer-guide.md

 - Use partial views for reusable components

 ### MCP Tool Development
-- Build tools that integrate with the MCP client at `https://mixcore.net/api/mcp`
+- Build tools that integrate with the MCP client infrastructure
 - Implement CRUD operations for content management
 - Ensure tools are tenant-aware and follow existing MixDb patterns
 - Add proper authentication and authorization